 What Are the Various Types of Sexual Harassment?

 “Quid pro quo” literally means “this for that” regarding sexual harassment.
-This is when an employee is offered favors which are contingent specifically upon them giving in to sexual advances.
-That can mean that an employee is either offered a better position for a sexual favor, or that they feel as if they will be denied advancement if they do not go along with a sexual request.
+This is when an employee is offered favors that are contingent specifically upon them giving in to sexual advances.
+That can mean that an employee is either offered a better position for a sexual favor or that they feel as if they will be denied advancement if they do not go along with a sexual request.

 “Hostile work environment” sexual harassment occurs when someone feels that the conduct of another employee is creating a hostile working environment.
-Unlike quid pro quo, a hostile work environment is when an employee negates the rights of another employee through creating a threatening workplace atmosphere via sexual conduct that is either physical or verbal.
+Unlike quid pro quo, a hostile work environment is when an employee negates the rights of another employee by creating a threatening workplace atmosphere via sexual conduct that is either physical or verbal.

 What Can You Do If You Feel That You Are a Victim of Sexual Harassment?

 The first thing you should do if you feel that you are a victim of sexual harassment is to inform your supervisor or boss, or talk to your human resources department to file a claim.
 Arizona sexual harassment cases can be handled by either the federal government through filing a claim through the Equal Opportunities Employment Commission, or by hiring an Arizona sexual harassment attorney to handle your case.
 Although you can file a claim on your own, it is always best to find a professional Arizona sexual harassment lawyer at usattoneys.com and have them in your corner to protect you.

 When you are at work, you have the right to feel safe and comfortable.
 If there is someone who is violating Arizona’s sexual harassment laws, then it is a good idea to consult a USAttorneys.com professional.
 They can ensure your case is handled correctly, that there is no retaliation for filing a claim and to ensure that the harassment stops.
 Contact an Arizona sexual harassment attorney today so that you can get back to work in a healthy and non-threatening environment.